Claro M. Recto: 1924 Philippine Independence Mission

 On July 17, 1923, all Filipino members of Governor-General of the Philippines Leonard Wood's Council of State resigned en masse in the 1923 Philippine Cabinet Crisis, following prolonged tensions over Wood's perceived autocratic actions.
 Recto and the Democrata Party sided with Wood on the matter, for which then-Senate President Manuel L. Quezon labeled them as "traitorous" during the special senatorial election of 1923.

 Meanwhile, when news of the crisis reached Washington in early 1924, support for Philippine autonomy surged in the 68th United States Congress, and a flood of congressional resolutions and bills ranging from immediate Philippine independence to complete autonomy with an option for freedom were introduced.

 By March, a bill by Indiana Representative Louis W. Fairfield gained the most popularity.
 It proposed a commonwealth with an elected Filipino leader, a 25-year transition period, continued U.S. military bases, and American control over foreign relations, debt, and defense until full independence.
 Support for the bill proved overwhelming, though the rapid pace alarmed the Coolidge administration.
 Wood was urged to publicly oppose Congress's hasty push for independence, to no avail.

 Likewise, Quezon and senator Sergio Osmeña felt that—although Congress had meant well—the bill's terms were unsatisfactory and it was being advanced too quickly.
 They launched the 1924 Philippine Independence mission to the United States in an attempt to delay the Fairfield bill.

 To ensure bipartisan support, Quezon invited Recto to join the mission, along with Osmeña and Resident Commissioners of the Philippines Isauro Gabaldon and Pedro Guevara.
 They arrived in early May, and after a private meeting between Quezon and US Secretary of War John W. Weeks, the Fairfield bill was successfully delayed.
 In the same year, Recto was admitted to the American Bar.

 However, Recto—despite not being present at the meeting—somehow acquired key documents of the exchange, and in November 1924, revealed that Quezon had accepted terms falling short of full independence.
 In doing this, Recto attempted to position the Democrats as defenders of immediate independence and take revenge for Quezon's insult in 1923.

 (From left) Isauro Gabaldon, Sergio Osmeña, Manuel L. Quezon, Claro M. Recto, Pedro Guevara, and Dean Jorge Bocobo; the representatives from the Philippine Independence Mission in May 1924.

-His plot backfired, however, as Quezon and Osmeña was able to rally the legislature to their version of events.
+His plot backfired, however, as Quezon and Osmeña were able to rally the legislature to their version of events.
 They insisted that they had rejected the Fairfield bill outright and would accept only full independence or continued "slavery" under American rule.
 Recto would again be defeated by Roxas (now under the reunited Nacionalista Party) in another bid for the House Speaker title in the 1925 elections.